Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 3 Oktober 2025 13.37.46 UTC
+- WIB: Jumat, 3 Oktober 2025 14.24.42 UTC
-- WITA: Jumat, 3 Oktober 2025 14.37.46 UTC
+- WITA: Jumat, 3 Oktober 2025 15.24.42 UTC
-- WIT: Jumat, 3 Oktober 2025 15.37.46 UTC
+- WIT: Jumat, 3 Oktober 2025 16.24.42 UTC

 Kutipan Inspiratif:
-"Love is not only made for lovers.
-It is also made 4 true friends.
-A true friend can love more than a lover."
+"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."

-Kategori: friendship
+Kategori: technology